meltyourface/blank/posts/Arcane-gnosis/Ancient-Planetary-Talisman-Guide-for-Personal-Empowerment/index.md

 **Inscription**: "Fortitudo Impetusque" (Strength and Impetus)

-Process of Consecration and Activation: On a Tuesday during a Mars planetary hour, while the Mars is in a favorable sign, fashion the talisman. ****Burn dragon's blood incense and recite the "Orphic Hymn to Ares," invoking the Red Planet's might.
-Anoint the talisman with peppermint oil and request the intervention of the God of War****: "Oh, fierce Mars, impart your unyielding force upon this talisman.
+**Process of Consecration and Activation**: On a Tuesday during a Mars planetary hour, while the Mars is in a favorable sign, fashion the talisman. **Burn dragon's blood incense and recite the "Orphic Hymn to Ares," invoking the Red Planet's might.
+Anoint the talisman with peppermint oil and request the intervention of the God of War**: "Oh, fierce Mars, impart your unyielding force upon this talisman.
 May it be as vigorous as your ever-blazing spirit."

-Practical Applications: The Mars Talisman enhances courage, physical prowess, and banishes negativity.
+**Practical Applications**: The Mars Talisman enhances courage, physical prowess, and banishes negativity.
 It protects against enemies and assists in confronting adversity.

 4. Mercury Talisman